arks-org/arks.github.io/content/_pages/index.md

 behalf of research and scholarship.

 End users, especially researchers, rely on ARKs for long term access to the global scientific and cultural record.
-Since 2001 some 8.2 billion ARKs have been created by over [{{ site.num_ark_orgs }} organizations] — libraries, data centers, archives, museums, publishers, government agencies, and vendors.
+Since 2001 some {{ site.num_arks }} ARKs have been created by over [{{ site.num_ark_orgs }} organizations] — libraries, data centers, archives, museums, publishers, government agencies, and vendors.

 ARKs are open, mainstream, non-paywalled, decentralized persistent identifiers that you can start creating in under 48 hours.
 They identify anything digital,